dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

           Specify the path of the file to import

 Options:
-      --id <ID>
+      --content-for-calculating-task-id <CONTENT_FOR_CALCULATING_TASK_ID>
-          Specify the id of the persistent cache task.
-If id is none, dfdaemon will generate the new task id based on the file content, tag and application by crc32 algorithm.
+          Specify the content used to calculate the persistent cache task ID.
+If it is set, use its value to calculate the task ID, Otherwise, calculate the persistent cache task ID based on url, piece-length, tag, application, and filtered-query-params.

       --persistent-replica-count <PERSISTENT_REPLICA_COUNT>
           Specify the replica count of the persistent cache task